bluepeter/alphagroove/docs/COMPLETED-backtesting-entry-exit-refinement.md

   potential code review findings).
 - **Goal:** Determine if and how trading commissions are modeled.

-### Step 4: Standardize Logging (Propose Changes)
+### Step 4: Standardize Logging (Propose Changes) (Completed)

-- **Action:** Based on findings from prior steps, propose changes to the trade logging format.
+- **Action:**
+  - Decided current log labels ("Entry:", "Adj Entry:") are acceptable.
+  - Changed the internal field name in the `Trade` object from `market_open` to `executionPriceBase` to accurately reflect that it holds the Close of the Execution Bar (the base price for P&L before slippage, and the value for the "Entry:" log label).
+  - Updated `mapRawDataToTrade` and `processTradesLoop` to use this new field name.
+  - Verified `printTradeDetails` now uses `trade.executionPriceBase` for its "Entry:" log output.
-- **Goal:** Ensure logs accurately reflect the actual execution timing and prices, including how slippage and commissions (if any) are incorporated into "Adj Entry" and "Adj Exit".
+- **Goal:** Ensure logs accurately reflect the actual execution timing and prices, and internal data structures are semantically correct.
-- **Proposal Example (Refined):**
+- **Proposal Example (Refined - Implemented reflects this):**
   - `Signal Time`: `YYYY-MM-DD HH:MM:SS` (e.g., 13:00:00)
   - `Execution Time`: `YYYY-MM-DD HH:MM:SS` (e.g., 13:01:00 for entry)
   - `Signal Bar Open (Contextual)`: Open of signal bar.